pha4ge/pipeline-resources/docs/pipeline-standards.md

 ### Open-Source License
 _Does the repository contain a plain-text LICENSE file with the contents of an OSI-approved software license?_

 Open-source licenses in public health bioinformatics encourage the widespread adoption and sharing of valuable tools and resources, fostering a collaborative environment for research and innovation.
 These licenses also support the unrestricted improvement and customization of software, enabling researchers to tailor solutions to specific public health challenges and enhance overall outcomes.
 Without a license, the code author retains all rights to the work, and others are not allowed to use, copy, distribute, or modify it without permission.
 This means that the code is effectively unusable by the research community as a whole.
 A license grants this permission and allows others to use, copy, distribute, or modify the work under certain conditions.
 Popular license types for open-source bioinformatics software include GNU General Public License (GPL), MIT License, and Apache License 2.0.
-For helpful information regarding open-source licenses, we recommend the ARS Technica Article “Open source licenses: What, which, and why”.
+For helpful information regarding open-source licenses, we recommend the ARS Technica Article “[Open source licenses: What, which, and why]([url](https://arstechnica.com/gadgets/2020/02/how-to-choose-an-open-source-license/))”.

 ### Contribution, Authorship, and Verified Point of Contact
 _Does the full list of authors seem appropriate and include a verified point of contact?_

 Clearly listing authorship and credit in public health bioinformatics acknowledges the contributions of individual researchers, fostering a sense of ownership and responsibility for their work.
 This practice also promotes transparency, collaboration, and recognition within the scientific community, enhancing career development opportunities and encouraging the sharing of expertise.
-We would recommend using the CRedIT system adopted by the Natural Sciences field to acknowledge contributions to bioinformatic tools.
+We would recommend using the [CRedIT system](https://credit.niso.org/) adopted by the Natural Sciences field to acknowledge contributions to bioinformatic tools.
 Contributors to the software must be acknowledged as a co-author if they have contributed by: programming, software development; designing computer programs; implementation of the computer code and supporting algorithms; testing of existing code components.

 A verified point of contact must include a working email address of an individual or organization that is most likely to maintain the bioinformatic tool in the long term.
 Ideally, email addresses for multiple individuals should be provided and these should not be organizational email addresses (e.g. joe.bloggs@phag4e.org), as they could lose access to that email when they leave that organization.

 ### Commitment to Maintain
 _Has a clear commitment been made to maintain this software for a designated period of time?_